Dr Brian Charles, emergency physician based in Barbados, looks at the steps clinicians can take to better care for themselves.

-True story: a physician of 42 years retired two months after the COVID-19 pandemic started as he felt it wasn’t worthwhile continuing his practice with the operating financial cost and markedly decreased revenue from low attendances to the surgery.
+True story: a physician of 42 years retired two months after the COVID-19 pandemic started as he felt it wasn’t worthwhile continuing his practice with the operating financial cost and markedly decreased revenue from low attendance to the surgery.
 Three weeks after retirement, he receives his first letter from an attorney for a lawsuit from a patient he managed two years prior.
-This was very stressful for him and fortunately he’d been a member of Medical Protection for all his career and we were able to help in many ways, including counselling for emotional distress.
+This was very stressful for him.
+Fortunately, he’d been a member of Medical Protection for all his career, and we were able to help in many ways, including counselling for emotional distress.

-Many of us practitioners spare no effort to ‘heal’ or at least bring comfort to our patients but are we adequately taking care of ourselves?
-The case above highlights three concomitant stressors in a colleague who was not prepared and could have had serious consequences if not managed appropriately.
+Many of us practitioners spare no effort to ‘heal’ or at least bring comfort to our patients, but are we adequately taking care of ourselves?
+The case above highlights three concomitant stressors in a colleague who was not prepared and could have had severe consequences if not managed appropriately.

 Below are some strategies that we can learn to manage stress and lead happier, healthier lives:

 • Recognise poorly managed stress early and seek treatment with a psychologist or other mental health professional trained in stress management.
-Medical Protection has a counselling service for members who are having difficult times managing stressful events relating to professional practice.
+Medical Protection has a counselling service for members who are having difficulty managing stressful events related to professional practice.

 • Accept that there are events that you cannot control.
 Try not to let unplanned adverse situations affect your life.

-• Keep a positive attitude; easier said than done, especially in the present times.
+• Maintain a positive attitude.
+This is easier said than done, especially given the strains on healthcare providers in recent years.

 • Be assertive instead of aggressive.
 Assert your feelings, opinions or beliefs instead of becoming angry, defensive or passive.

-• Learn and practise relaxation techniques: try meditation and other established relaxation techniques for stress management.
+• Learn and practice relaxation techniques: try meditation and other established relaxation techniques for stress management.

 • Exercise regularly.
 Your body can fight stress better when it is fit.